Improved lower bounds on the on-line chain partitioning of posets of bounded dimension: Introduction

-\section{Notation}
+In Section $2$, we introduce substrategies and generalize previous results.
+In Sections $3$ and $4$ we prove Theorem 1.1 and 1.2 respectively.
+First, we introduce some notation and terminology.

+\subsection{Notation}

 Let $(X,P)$ be a poset.
-Let $r$ and $s$ be distinct points in $X$.
-We say that $r$ covers $s$ or $s<:r$ if $s<r$ and there is no other point $t\in X$ such that $s<t<r$.
-Let $D[r]$ denote the closed down-set of $r$ and if $R\subset X$, then $D[R]$ is the union of the down-sets of each point in $R$.
 Let $U$ and $V$ be disjoint subsets of $X$.
 We say that $U < V$ if for any point $u\in U$ and any point $v\in V$, $u<v$.
 We say that $U$ and $V$ are completely comparable if for any point $u\in U$ and any point $v\in V$, $u$ and $v$ are comparable.
 Similarly, we say that $U$ and $V$ are completely incomparable if for any point $u\in U$ and any point $v\in V$, $u$ and $v$ are incomparable.

-Suppose Anna has constructed the poset $(X,P)$ and Bertha has assigned every point $x\in X$ a color of a chain in the partition.
-Let $x$ be an arbitrary point in $X$.
-We let $\phi (x)$ denote the round that $x$ was introduced and $c(x)$ denote the color or chain to which $x$ was assigned to.
-That is, if $x$ was introduced in round $i$ and was assigned the color $j$, then we say $\phi (x)=i$ and $c(x)=j$.
-If $U$ is a subset of $X$, then we let $\|U\|$ denote the number of distinct colors in $U$.
-More specifically, $ \|U\|=|\{k:c(u)=k \text{ for some } u\in U\}|$.
-Finally we call $U$ a rainbow set if all points in $U$ were assigned a different color, that is, if $\|U\|=|U|$.
+Let $T(w)$ be a strategy.
+Suppose $T(w)$ is played resulting in the poset $(X,P)$.
+If $Y\subseteq X$, we use $\sigma(Y)$ to denote the set of colors used on $Y$ and $\|Y\|=|\sigma(Y)|$ The dual $P*$ of a partial order $P$ is a partial order on the same set at $P$ such that $x<y$ in $P^*$ if and only if $y<x$ in $P$.
+Hence, we define the dual strategy $T^*(w)$ as a strategy such that whenever $Beth$ introduces a new point $x$, $x<y$ in $P$ for any previously introduced element $y$ if and only if it would have been the case that $y<x$ in $P^*$ playing $A^*(w)$.
+Lastly, each strategy in this paper is defined in multiple stages.
+We reserve $S_i$ to denote the set of points introduced in Stage $i$.